-Investors' desire to hedge fluctuations in market volatility can give rise to a volatility risk premium.
-Bollen, O'Neill, and Whaley (2017) argue that VIX futures have become the "go-to market for hedging volatility risk".
-Cheng (2018) shows that a close cousin of the volatility risk premium, the VIX premium, reliably predicts ex post returns to VIX futures.
+This gross return does not adjust for the volatility risk premium arising from investors' desire to hedge fluctuations in stock market volatility.
+Bollen, O'Neill, and Whaley (2017) argue that VIX futures have become the "go-to market for hedging volatility risk".6 Cheng (2018) shows that a close cousin of the volatility risk premium, the VIX premium, reliably predicts expost returns to VIX futures.
 Mencia and Sentana (2013) document large negative expected returns to VIX futures, as high as 30 percent annually (see also Szado (2009) and Alexander and Korovilas (2013)).
 On the theoretical front, Eraker and Wu (2017) show that a dynamic equilibrium model of VIX futures can generate a large volatility risk premium.
-Given this theory and evidence, it is natural to ask whether the unadjusted returns to the time series momentum strategy described above (2.18 percent per month) are driven by the volatility risk premium.
+In light of this literature, it is natural to ask whether the unadjusted returns to the time series momentum strategy described above (2.18 percent per month) are driven by the volatility risk premium.
 Our evidence indicates that this is indeed the case.
-The time series momentum strategy is short between 66 and 76 percent of the time and its returns are largely driven by the negative expected return of VIX futures.
-A naïve adjustment for the volatility risk premium, effected by subtracting the historical average return to VIX futures as a proxy for expected returns, eliminates the apparent profitability of the time series momentum strategy.
-For example, the average monthly return to the 3 month lookback and holding period strategy drops from 2.18 percent to -0.39 percent per month.
-Adjusting for realistic transaction costs by buying at the prevailing ask and selling at the prevailing bid further reduces the average returns to the strategy; the average return to the 3 month strategy drops to -0.88 percent per month.
+The time series momentum strategy is short between 66 and 76 percent of the time and its returns are largely driven by the negative expected return of VIX futures.7 Even a naïve adjustment for the volatility

-&lt;sup>5 For estimates and explanations of the volatility risk premium, see Coval and Shumway (2001), Bakshi and Kapadia (2003), Bollerslev, Tauchen, and Zhou (2009), Carr and Wu (2008), Egloff, Leippold, and Wu (2010), Todorov (2009), Bekaert and Hoerova (2014), Ait-Sahalia, Karaman, and Mancini (2015), and, Dew-Becker, Giglio, Le, and Rodriguez (2017).
+6 For estimates and explanations of the volatility risk premium, see Coval and Shumway (2001), Bakshi and Kapadia (2003), Bollerslev, Tauchen, and Zhou (2009), Carr and Wu (2008), Egloff, Leippold, and Wu (2010), Todorov (2009), Bekaert and Hoerova (2014), Ait-Sahalia, Karaman, and Mancini (2015), and, Dew-Becker, Giglio, Le, and Rodriguez (2017).